RTO-Websites/post-gallery/trunk/README.txt

 Adds a gallery to every post with customizable templates, drag´n´drop upload und simple to use.

+It comes with a fullscreen-litebox-gallery and also an easy to use slider-configurator.

 You can help to develop on
 https://github.com/crazypsycho/post-gallery